-Soundings Futures is a series of articles putting forward alternatives to neoliberalism across a range of policies, published as instalments in the journal and online between spring 2016 and autumn 2018.
+Soundings Futures is a series of articles putting forward alternatives to neoliberalism across a range of policies, published as instalments in the journal and online.
 Contributors provide critical analysis of major areas of practice and provision in society, and make programmatic proposals, at least in outline, for the design of an alternative future.

 This project grew out of After Neoliberalism: The Kilburn Manifesto, edited by Stuart Hall, Doreen Massey and Michael Rustin and published between 2013 and 2014.
 This was a series of articles calling into question the foundational assumptions of neoliberalism, which were collected together as a printed book in 2015.